JumpsecLabs/Developer.Handbook/README.md

 - For larger projects, the development of test cases using [pytest](https://docs.pytest.org/en/8.0.x/) is essential to maintain code quality and reliability.

 - Avoid using one-liner for loops and similar constructs that compromise the readability of the code.

+- must use Type Hints

+- use F-Strings instead of `.format`

 ### CLI